-For the purpose of this Municipal Development Plan the term "industry" refers to manufacturing or warehousing and storage; and includes both light and heavy industry.
-Industries that may have high levels of noxious emissions or noise are referred to as heavy industry.
-Light industry is not noxious and is generally compatible with other uses.
+For the purpose of this Municipal Development Plan the term "industry" refers to manufacturing, processing, refining, or warehousing and storage, and includes light, medium, and heavy industry.
+Industries that may have significant nuisance and risk impacts that extend offsite are referred to as heavy industry.
+Medium industry includes uses that may have outdoor storage or activities, but do not create nuisance beyond the boundaries of the site.
+Light industry typically does not produce significant nuisance outside of an enclosed building and is generally compatible with other uses.
 Natural resource extraction industries, such as gravel pits and oil and gas wells, are addressed in Section 9.